Cybersecurity Catalog

 Matriculation and Continued Program Enrollment

-The Cybersecurity program follows the Canisius College policy for matriculated students that expects students to maintain a continuous program of academic work.
+The cybersecurity program follows the Canisius University policy for matriculated students that expects students to maintain a continuous program of academic work.

 Registration and Credit Hours